backtickbacktick/backtick/README.md

 #### Developing
 If you want to play around with the code, you'll want to install [Grunt](http://gruntjs.com/) first.
-With that installed, just run `grunt build` to compile everything and import the `dist` folder as an unpacked extension in Chrome.
+With that installed, just run `grunt build` to compile everything.
+You'll then want to import the `dist` folder as an unpacked extension in Chrome.

 #### Why are you open sourcing this?
 Because that's just something I like to do to contribute back to the community.
 It also forces me to write cleaner code.
 (Well, in theory at least)